Who we are and what we do

 At any one time, we are deliver services to around 18,500 individuals while offering education and support to their carers and family.

-Last year our 2,300 dedicated permanent and bank staff supported over 61,000 people through face to face contact with nearly 390,000 actual contacts.
+Last year our 2,300 dedicated permanent and bank staff made over 280,000 telephone and face to face contacts.
 We cared for nearly 1300 people in our four hospital sites: Wotton Lawn: Charlton Lane; Greyfriars; and Stonebow.

 You can read more about the services we provide by clicking here.